 Finally, we have HouseZero.
 The ultra-efficient building was retrofitted by the Harvard Center for Green Buildings and Cities at the Harvard Graduate School of Design.
 The structure isn’t brand new, as is so often the case, but it was built using an existing building that was nearly a century old.

-The revamped building uses practically no for its heating and cooling needs, does not require electric lights while the sun is up, and is carbon neutral.
-In fact, the design of the structure was so radical that it is currently projected to create more than it uses and eventually even make up for the lost in the retrofitting process.
+The revamped building uses practically no energy for its heating and cooling needs, does not require electric lights while the sun is up, and is carbon neutral.
+In fact, the design of the structure was so radical that it is currently projected to create more energy than it uses and eventually even make up for the energy lost in the retrofitting process.

 Fixing Your Existing Spaces